josephquested/redux-breakout/README.md

 ### 5.

 Right now, regardless of what happens, our `reducer` just returns the state it was given.
 That isn't very useful, so let's move some of our functionality around.
 Now that we have a `reducer`, we're going to need to shuffle our logic over into it.
-The thinking behind this is that your `components` should know as little as possible, as much of the time as possible.
+The thinking behind this is that your `components` should know as little as possible about the rest of your app.
 So when we click on our `changeMood` button, we want all of the thinking to actually be done over in the reducer.
 If you still have that `moods` array in your clipboard, swell, otherwise, it's time to write a new moods array in our `reducer.js`, and some other logic:

 ```
 // reducer.js